subthored/subthored/README.md

 Junior PHP Developer
 --------------------

-I have been learning programming for two years.
+I have been learning programming for two and a half years.
 The first year and a half I learnt python on my own.
-For the last months I have been studying at Hexlet on the PHP-developer course.
-In the whole course, I have Laravel left to learn
+In last nine months I have been studying at Hexlet on the PHP-developer course and successfully finished it.

 * 🌍  I'm based in Russia, Abakan
 * ✉️  You can contact me at [subthored@yandex.ru](mailto:subthored@yandex.ru)